deganandapriyambada/degananda.com/_posts/erp/2025-10-13-Pre-Requisite-of-Implementing-Data-Driven-Long-Term-Reliability-Centered-Maintenance-Planning.md

-Data Driven Long Term RCM Master Planning
+Data Driven Long Term RCM Master Planning which has three output
+1. master program(as maintenance plan and item)
+2. budget project
+3. material requirement

 As is Condition
 - SAP PM has been setup to manage master data and work order workflow